infochimps-labs/ironfan-pantry/cookbooks/hadoop_cluster/README.md

 #### Launching the First Worker

-  1. Set the :run_state to :stop for all hadoop daemons in the master in the cluster definition.
+  1. Set the :run_state to :stop for all hadoop daemons in the worker in the cluster definition.
   2. Launch the first worker.
   3. Rerun chef-client and ensure the EBS volumes have resized.

 #### Launching the Rest of the Workers

-  1. Set the :run_state to :stop for all hadoop daemons in the master in the cluster definition.
+  1. Leave the :run_state as :stop for all hadoop daemons in the worker in the cluster definition.
   2. Launch all additional workers.
   3. Set the :run_state for :hadoop_tasktracker and :hadoop_datanode
      to :start in the cluster definition and run a "knife cluster